 Get our accredited Lawyers to assess your claim for free.
 Get in touch today

-If you have been injured as a result of any vehicle such as car, bike or boat accident, or whilst at work, on holiday, or in many other situations you believe was caused by someone else's wrongful act or negligence, you may be entitled to compensation.
+Strict time limits applly on claims in Queensland.
+So if you have been injured as a result of any vehicle such as a car, bike or boat accident, or whilst at work, on holiday, or in many other situations you believe was caused by someone else's wrongful act or negligence, you may be entitled to compensation.
 Even if you think your actions may have contributed to your injury, you may still have a claim well-worth pursuing.
 Chat, call, email, or let us assess your claim, just press the button below.
 There is no cost, and no obligation.